SoftwareBrothers/adminjs/src/frontend/components/property-type/base-property-component.doc.md

-Component which renders properties in all the places in the AdminBro UI.
+The component which renders properties in all the places in the AdminBro UI.
 By all the places I mean:

 - **list**: on the List,
-- **edit**: on default actions where user can modify the record like: {@link EditAction},

-and {@link NewAction},
+- **edit**: on default actions where user can modify the record like: {@link EditAction}, and {@link NewAction},
 - **show**: on the default {@link ShowAction} where user can see the details of a record,
 - **filter**: and finally on the sidebar filter,